ptimson/cfduncan/README.md

 ###1d.
 Printing CSV
 We have a new page! `table.php` Lets see how we get the CSV conetns

+###1e.
+Creating Table in bootsrap
+Let's make the bootstrap table ready to display the results

 ## Extra
 ### DatePicker